Abstract¶

 median: 12.0

-Current systems fail team science in specific, quantifiable ways: infrastructure contributors (software engineers, data curators, designers) are often listed in the “author positions of least credit” Larivière et al. (2016).
+Current systems fail team science in specific, quantifiable ways: middle authors, who often include infrastructure contributors such as engineers and data curators, contribute to fewer documented tasks and occupy positions associated with less credit than first or last authors Larivière et al. (2016).
 Trainees who make crucial but bounded contributions face pressure to negotiate for first-author status Sauermann & Haeussler (2017).
-Senior collaborators who provide essential theoretical guidance cannot be differentiated from those added through gift authorship Wren et al. (2007).
+The proliferation of workarounds (co-first authors, co-second authors, co-senior authors, equal-contribution footnotes) reveals how strained the linear model has become: teams are inventing ad hoc mechanisms to inject dimensionality into a format that was never designed for it.
 A richer attribution framework would reduce these tensions by making the nature and extent of each contribution transparent Rennie et al. (1997)Holcombe (2019).

 Our framework extends the CRediT vocabulary Brand et al. (2015) with three additional layers of contribution information.
-The first layer is section-level contributions: for each section of the manuscript, we record which authors contributed and in what capacity.
-This mapping reflects the reality of collaborative writing—different authors draft different sections, contribute domain-specific methodology, or provide revisions to particular portions of the text.
+The first layer is section-level contributions: for each section of the manuscript, we record which authors contributed to the work described in that section and in what capacity.
+This goes beyond documenting who wrote the text: it captures who performed the research, designed the methodology, built the tools, or generated the results that a given section reports.
+A section on data infrastructure, for instance, credits the engineers who built the pipeline, not merely the person who drafted the prose.

 The second layer is figure-level contributions, documenting who generated data, created visualizations, or designed the presentation for each figure and table.
-Given that figures often represent the most labor-intensive elements of a paper—and the elements most often reused and cited—attributing them individually adds significant granularity to the contribution record.
+Figures often represent the most labor-intensive elements of a paper and the elements most often reused and cited.
+Attributing them individually adds significant granularity to the contribution record.

 The third layer is a project timeline: when each contributor joined the project, key milestones in their participation, and optionally when their active contribution ended.
 This temporal dimension makes visible the trajectory of a project and the different phases of contribution that characterize modern collaborative research.